typhdotcom/diaspora/README.md

 * `spectral_gap_quantitative`: For cycle-supported harmonic with winding m ≠ 0, **‖γ‖² ≥ 1/n**.
 * `soliton_lower_bound`: Combines exact formula ‖γ‖² = m²/n with lower bound.

 Interpretation: topological defects have quantized energy levels with a **mass gap**.
-The `DehnTwist` module then shows this lower bound is sharp by constructing a canonical winding-1 defect with energy exactly `1/n`.
+The `Twist` module then shows this lower bound is sharp by constructing a canonical winding-1 defect with energy exactly `1/n`.

-**`Diaspora/DehnTwist.lean`**
+**`Diaspora/Hodge/Twist.lean`**

 Canonical construction of harmonic forms with specified winding.